hemantmm/StockMarketAnalysis/README.md

 # MarketSense: AI-Powered Stock Market Analysis Platform

 MarketSense is an advanced, open-source stock market analysis platform powered by AI and machine learning.
-It provides real-time insights, predictive analytics, intelligent recommendations, and a suite of trading simulation tools for both beginners and experienced traders.
+It provides real-time insights, predictive analytics, and intelligent recommendations of trading simulation tools for both beginners and experienced traders.

 ## Features